radrah/rads_website/README.md

 # Project Introduction

 Building my first own website.
+This is still in the prototype stage as I am building a standard website to better learn React first.
+More changes will come as my skills improve and I customize this website for my own purpose.

 ## Getting Started with Create React App